SamHamalainen/OutDare/README.md

 ## Backend and APIs service:

-Application uses Firebase as a backend
+Application uses Firebase as a backend.
+Trivia questions are fetched from opentdb.com to create quizzes.

 ## Set up